Highlights from the Ratings and Financial Report for Blackstone Inc. (BX)

-Blackstone Inc. (NYSE:BX) went up by 7.06% from its latest closing price compared to the recent 1-year high of $149.78.
-The company’s stock price has collected 6.78% of gains in the last five trading sessions.
+Blackstone Inc. (NYSE:BX) went down by -1.01% from its latest closing price compared to the recent 1-year high of $149.78.
+The company’s stock price has collected 6.71% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/07/22 that How the Private-Equity Lobby Won—Again

 Is It Worth Investing in Blackstone Inc. (NYSE :BX) Right Now?